 Between October 2014 and May 2015, 100 patient-physician pairs were interviewed in the ED of Lausanne University Hospital, Lausanne, Switzerland.
+Prior to the study, ED physicians attended training seminars on the national HIV testing recommendations and the practice of testing.
 Patients completed a questionnaire on HIV risk factors and were offered free rapid HIV testing (INSTITM).
 For every patient included, the treating physician was asked if HIV testing had been indicated according to the national testing recommendations, mentioned, or offered during the consultation.

-Results: Of 100 patients, 30 had indications for HIV testing through risk factors or a suggestive presenting complaint.
-Although 17 patients wished to be tested during their ED consultation, none raised the subject with their physician.
-Fifty patients accepted rapid testing; no test was reactive.
-Of 50 patients declining testing, 82% considered themselves not at risk or had recently tested negative and 16% wished to focus on their presenting complaint (PC).
+Results: Of 100 patients, 30 had indications for HIV testing through having risk factors or a suggestive presenting complaint.
+Seventeen patients wished to be tested during their ED consultation but none raised the subject when not mentioned by the physician.
+Fifty patients accepted rapid testing, regardless of risk profile; no test was reactive.
+Of 50 patients declining testing, 82% considered themselves not at risk or had recently tested negative and 16% wished to focus on their presenting complaint.
 Twenty physicians identified patients with testing indications and six offered testing.
-The main reason for not mentioning or offering testing was the wish to focus on the PC.
+The main reason for not mentioning or offering testing was the wish to focus on the presenting complaint.

-Conclusion: Patients and physicians at our ED share the barrier of wishing to focus on the PC.
-Rapid HIV testing offered in parallel to the patient-physician consultation increased the testing rate from 6% (offered by physicians) to 50%.
-Introducing this service would enable testing of patients not offered tested by their physicians and optimise early HIV diagnoses.
+Conclusion: Patients and physicians at our ED share the testing barrier of wishing to focus on the presenting complaint.
+Rapid HIV testing offered in parallel to the patient-physician consultation increased the testing rate from 6% to 50%.
+Introducing this service would enable testing of patients with presentations clinically unrelated to HIV and optimise early (presymptomatic) HIV diagnosis.